sunny14631/Main-Repository/Network-Security/README.md

 Contributors: Rahul Madala & Timothy Patterson

-Developed an “innocent” Java game with a hidden Python keylogger Forwards all victim’s keyboard inputs to an email address every day
+Developed an “innocent” application with a hidden Python keylogger and forwards all victim’s keyboard inputs to an email address every day